Christina Schwab

-Christina Schwab (née Ripp) (born July 31, 1980) is an American Paralympic basketball player and distance track/road racer.
+Christina Schwab (née Ripp) (born July 31, 1980) is an American former Paralympic basketball player and distance track/road racer and current head coach of the United States women's national wheelchair basketball team.

-Competition
+Playing career

 Schwab started competing for Paralympic Games in 2000 where she got into the 5th place at the 2000 Summer Paralympics.
 Four years later she won a gold medal in Athens, Greece for wheelchair basketball competition and in 2008 she won her second gold in Beijing, China.
 She was also awarded gold at International Wheelchair Basketball Federation Gold Cup and won bronze medal in track and field trials.
 She used to get first place at National championships from 2002 to 2004.
 In 2006, Christina won a silver medal at IWBF Gold Cup and bronze one at IPC World Championships.
 She also got into the first place at Boston Marathon which was in 2003 and five years later got the same spot at the North American Cup.

+Coaching career

+On December 13, 2021, Schwab was named head coach of the United States women's national wheelchair basketball team.